 Bedouin hospitality is legendary across the Arab world — a guest arriving at a Bedouin tent, announced or unannounced, is welcomed with coffee, tea, and food regardless of the host’s circumstances.

-Bedouin poetry — Nabati verse — is an ancient oral tradition of extraordinary beauty.
-The poems encode history, love, philosophy, and desert knowledge in forms memorized and passed down across generations.
+Bedouin poetry — Nabati verse — is a specific oral tradition that encodes navigation routes, tribal histories, and desert knowledge in forms memorized and passed down across generations.

 Before GPS, the Bedouin navigated by stars, wind direction, sand color, plant life, and subtle landscape features — a form of geographic intelligence that has guided desert travelers for millennia.